Part of Air

 Source: National Forestry Database

 Figure 4b.
-Seasonal variation in monthly area burned (in hectares) for British Columbia by decade from 1990 to 2019.
+Seasonal variation in monthly area burned (in hectares) for British Columbia over 10-year periods from 1994 to 2023.

 Chart data table